It’s probably a

 To answer this question, I’ve not only done some research but I’ve also tested things out for you too.
-I’ve found that yes, you can wash cloth diapers with other clothes.
+I’ve found that yes, you can wash cloth diapers with your regular laundry.
 With that said, cloth diapers are different from other laundry in some important ways and so you may want to carefully consider what laundry you wash them with, and when you will add them.

 How is Cloth Diaper Laundry Different from other Laundry?